rsarsahay/Password-Generator-Tool/README.md

 The Password Generator Tool Creates a Random and customized Password for users that helps them to create a strong Password which provides greater security.
 In this project, the user has to select the password length and then click on the “Generate Password” button.
 It will show the generated password below.
 If the user clicks on the “Copy To Clipboard” button, then it will copy the password automatically.
-To build this project we will use the basic concept of python and libraries – Tkinter, pyperclip, random, string.
+To build this project I used the basic concept of python and libraries – Tkinter, pyperclip, random, string.
 Tkinter is a standard GUI library and is one of the easiest ways to build a GUI application. pyperclip module allows us to copy and paste text to and from the clipboard to your computer The random module can generate random numbers